Software Quality Assurance, Quality Control, Testing — the Basics of Software Quality Management

 Now that we’ve looked at each of these concepts separately, let’s compare them side by side so you can better understand how they differ from each other.

-The first difference is in the approach.
-While quality assurance is a proactive process, focused on preventing issues before the development process even begins, QC takes a more reactive stance by focusing on detecting issues after the product is developed.
-In regards to testing activities, they serve as a means by which the quality of the product itself is validated and ensured.
+The first difference between QA and QC is in the approach.
+While quality assurance is a proactive process focused on preventing issues before the development process even begins, software quality control takes a more reactive stance by detecting issues after the product is developed.
+In regard to testing activities, they serve as a means by which the quality of the product itself is validated and ensured.

-QA is focused on procedures that need to take place to ensure the product quality, such as creating documentation, conducting audits, monitoring changes and updates, training staff, and so on.
+Quality control testing is focused on procedures that need to take place to ensure product quality, such as creating documentation, conducting audits, monitoring changes and updates, training staff, and so on.
 QC, on the other hand, is focused on the product.
 To find bugs and issues, teams use different types of testing, including software testing, batch inspection, validation, beta testing, etc. As you’ve guessed, testing is the method of checking the software for issues under the verification process.

 The goal of software QA testing is to develop standard requirements for each step of the development cycle so that the final product falls in line with the established quality criteria.
 The goal of QC is to ensure that the product is vetted from bugs and is ready for release.
 And the purpose of testing is to create and execute test cases to help identify and fix potential issues.